tzaeschke/phtree-site/index.md

 * Hypercube navigation exploits 64 bit constant time operations

 Disadvantages:
-* Quite complex to implement.
+* Quite complex to implement because of ubiqutous bit manipulation.
 * PH-trees are "maps" (other indexes are multi-maps), so they need a kind of collection (list/set/map) as primary value associated with every key
 * Native format is 'integer'.
 Fortunately there are fast and lossless conversions available.